WolfNet-Computing/WolfNet-65C02-WBC/README.md

 - 4 processor clock speeds available.
 - Bank switched RAM.
 (4 banks.)
 - Bank switched ROM.
 (4 banks, 1 shared.)
+- Processor bus expansion slots.
+(To be used as a slot for add-on cards that are added straight to the board.
+NO CABLES!
+That includes you Mr Richard Branson. xD)